 For more than 70 years, thousands of brides have traveled to Kleinfeld Bridal in New York City to find their wedding day looks.
 From the moment you walk through the doors, you’ll feel the magic of Kleinfeld.
 Not only does Kleinfeld have 30,000 square feet filled with the largest selection of wedding dresses in the world, it also has the greatest professional staff of over 200 employees who are dedicated to finding and perfecting your bridal look.

 Do you spend hours scrolling Instagram looking at engagement rings?
 Don’t worry, we totally get it.
 With rings on your mind, you’re probably wondering how to go about actually choosing the perfect ring for you (and gently nudging your S.O. *wink wink*).
 The first step is deciding on the perfect stone!
 While most choose diamonds, plenty of brides love the unique look of gemstones, either as a center stone or to compliment a diamond.
 Not sure which is more your vibe?
 Learn about the differences (and similarities) between gemstones and diamonds, below.
-Then, work with a REEDS Diamond Concierge team member to find the perfect ring for you.
+Then, browse the exclusive Kleinfeld Fine Jewelry collection and work with a REEDS Diamond Concierge team member to find the perfect ring for you.

 Diamonds are technically gemstones.